img 6024

 Sansui AU-317

 After a deep chassis wash and dry, the amplifier is on but no current is flowing through these output devices, hence the zero reading on the Flukes.
-This is a significant problem, yet it went unmentioned in the ‘diagnosis’.
-Why?
+This is a significant problem, this is the key to the problem and yet it went unmentioned in the flux capacitor ‘diagnosis’.

 Sansui AU-317